|Learn how to provide affordable housing for all.

 - Influence local government to provide grants and loans for affordable housing construction.

-- Put informal or formal pressure on developers and building owners to keep rents of new housing affordable for the majority.
+- Put pressure on developers and building owners to keep rents of new housing affordable for the majority.
 While developers are entitled to fair profits for their work, profits should not be so high as to exclude all but the wealthier residents, or wealthy newcomers, from living there.

 - Support the creation of group homes and similar facilities in residential neighborhoods when they are appropriately sited.